 surgical approach and only provide the evidence that is required.

-Step 3: Navigate to Review Results and click Start Resubmission.
+Step 3: Navigate to Review Results and start updating your artifacts.
 All artifacts are updated within Build Artifacts.

 - Your previous submission’s content and assessor notes are saved.
 Within Submit Portfolio, you will see a dropdown menu to select as open previous submissions (as shown below).
 Select the submission date to view and expand each Artifact by clicking the carrot arrow (on the right) to view the uploaded artifact, annotations, and the assessor feedback for that portfolio of evidence.